feizc/CogvideX-Interpolation/README.md

 sh finetune.sh
 ```

-Note that we use deepspeed zero3 and fine tune with all parameters instead of lora.
+Note that we fine tune with all parameters instead of lora.

+We also provide the training data in Huggingface, where we first filter with fps and resolution and then auto-labled with advanced MLLM.

+It takes about one week with 8 * A100 GPU for finetuning.

 ## Acknowledgments